-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 And it's time now for StoryCorps, the project in which Americans talk about their lives.
 And today, we'll hear from Harley Spiller.
 He's a collector.
 For 40 years, he has stockpiled things like the world's largest private collection of takeout menus.
 And that earned him a place in the Guinness World Records.

-A couple of hundred funky neckties.
+HARLEY SPILLER: A couple of hundred funky neckties.

-I mean, I know it's unusual, but I think I've got it under control.
+INSKEEP: I mean, I know it's unusual, but I think I've got it under control.
 I think I'm right on the border between obsessed and intelligent about these things.
 I don't really care about the stuff.
 That's the bottom line.
 I don't care about my menus.
 If they were to disappear tomorrow, I'd still know everything I know about them, and that's what matters.

 INSKEEP: That's collector Harley Spiller at StoryCorps in New York City.
 His interview will be archived along with all the others at the Library of Congress.
 And you can subscribe to the StoryCorps Podcast by going to npr.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.